garciaalvaro/post-meta-controls/README.txt

 = Tab =

-The following are all the available options for a **Tab**.
+The following are all available options for a **Tab**.
 Tabs contain Panels.

 	$tab = array(
 		'label'         => __( 'Tab label', 'my_plugin' ), // Required.